PleiadesBUW/compass/gettingstarted/access.md

 After entering this command, you can enter a password and press enter.

-If you have not beem assigned a compass account in the way mentioned above, please send an email to:
+### Questions/Support
+In case of questions and problems, we advice to first ask your professor or teaching assistant, as often times they have sufficient knowledge about compass to assist in simple matters, if that is not sufficient please feel free to ask for additional help or support at:

 **haeusling{at}uni-wuppertal.de**

-### Questions/Support
-In case of questions and problems, we advice to first ask your group leader (professor, project lead etc.) as often times they have sufficient knowledge about compass to assist in simple matters, if that is not sufficient please feel free to ask for additional help or support at:

-**relevant_email**

 ### Remote login